 In my PoC, this link opens a custom page:

 SmartEdit uses Grunt Task Runner and its plugins to provide a single, unified set of commands for easier and faster development.
 Using the Grunt scripts as a black box works well if you don’t make mistakes.
-Without the understanding of what is behind the scripts, troubleshooting will be rather difficult.
+Without understanding what is behind the scripts, troubleshooting will be rather difficult.
 For example, all your template filenames must end with “Template”.
-You can read that in the documentation, but… If you forget about that, your template file won’t be converted into a javascript code during the build process, and Angular components will throw an exception.
-Almost all error messages are not informative in AngularJS/SmartEdit, and even in such a simple case, you can waste a day trying to find a root cause.
-The builder scans for the templates, and the folders and filename patterns are listed in the grunt scripts.
+You can read that in the documentation, but… if you forget about that, your template file won’t be converted into JavaScript code during the build process, and Angular components will throw an exception.
+Almost all error messages are not informative in AngularJS/SmartEdit, and even in such a simple case, you can waste a day trying to find the root cause.
+The builder scans for the templates, and the folder and filename patterns are listed in the Grunt scripts.
 It is very useful to read them over and understand the builder logic in detail.
-It will save a lot of your time later.
+It will save you a lot of time later.

 Conclusion